 Effective Teams: The Holy Grail?

-As proposal managers we try to organize opportunities to bid on the right ones, help subject matter experts contribute, support writers to create compliant and compelling content, schedule executive gate reviews, coordinate with finance people for cost proposals, and deliver documents to production departments for a timely response.
+In sum: as proposal managers, we organize opportunities to bid on the right ones.
+We help subject matter experts contribute.
+PMs support writer efforts to create compliant and compelling content.
+Then there’s the job of scheduling gate reviews and coordinating with finance people for cost proposals.
+At the end of the day, we deliver documents to production departments for a timely response.
 Sleep is optional.
-Meals are whatever we find on the conference table.
+Meals are what’s on the conference table.

-We try to work with a diverse group of people inside the organization, consultants from outside, and a management team with a mandate to grow the business.
-Without the right approach, it’s a recipe for immediate disaster and long-term failure to thrive as coworkers and for the business itself.
-The scars of failed proposal teams litter the landscape of business and leave residual damage in team members.
+The PM role works with a diverse group of people inside the organization.
+Add consultants from outside for a dash of complexity.
+Then, toss in a management team with a mandate to grow the business.
+Lacking the right approach, it’s a recipe for immediate disaster.
+Worse, long-term failure to thrive as coworkers is just one consequence.
+The scars of failed proposal teams litter the landscape of proposal management, leaving residual damage everywhere.

 In our experience at Strategy Horizon Consulting, these factors are: